 - they had already deferred their State Pension or were claiming their deferred State Pension when they died

 - you didn’t remarry or form a new civil partnership before you reached State Pension age

 You can’t inherit any extra State Pension if your partner reached State Pension age after 6 April 2016.

 Inheriting State Pension Top Up

 After the initial 90 day period, in most cases you can inherit between 50 per cent and 100 per cent of the State Pension top up payment.
-Contact the Pension Service to find out more.
+Contact the Northern Ireland Pension Centre to find out more.

 If your partner died before 6 April 2010

 When you reach State Pension age, you can usually inherit your partner’s extra payments or lump sum if both of the following apply:

 - your deceased partner was your husband (you can’t inherit this money if your partner was a woman)